supabase-community/flutter-auth-ui/README.md

 ## Magic Link Auth

 Use `SupaMagicAuth` widget to create a magic link signIn form.
+You need to setup deep links in your app to use magic link.
+Learn more about deep links on the [supabase_flutter README](https://pub.dev/packages/supabase_flutter#deep-links).

 ```dart
 SupaMagicAuth(